Uglemat/Malang/README.md

 It has function scope, closures, modules, tail call elimination, higher order functions and pattern matching.

-Everything is an expression in Malang.
-Absolutely everything.

 All functions take exactly 1 argument.
-No more, no less.

 All functions are anonymous.
-Functions/closures are values, and can be bound to a name.
+Functions are values, and can be bound to a name.

 Pattern matching is the only way to bind identifiers to values.
 You can't 'rebind' an identifier, once you've said that A := 3, you can't change it.
 A is 3 always.

 The only way to loop is to use recursion and with list comprehensions.
-The control flow constructs are 'case of' and 'if then else' (plus the filters in list comprehensions).
+The control flow constructs are 'case of', 'throw/catch' and 'if then else' (plus the filters in list comprehensions).

 There are 6 types of values: numbers (only integers), strings, atoms, tuples, functions and modules.
 Lists are not a fundamental datatype, they are simply linked lists made up of two-tuples.
 Dicts are just lists of two-tuples